Libertree/libertree/specification.md

     }

-A requester would use the POST command to share with a remote server a new post created at the requester.
+A requester would use the POST command to share with a remote server a new post created at the requester, or an update of a post on the requester.

 Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the given member.